 Regardless of your startup’s size or long-term strategy, you’ll need to review three basic financial statements on a regular basis.
 Those statements showcase the overall health of your company, and your accounting decisions can change the overall picture you’re presenting.

 The 3 primary financial statements in accounting are the profit and loss (or income) statement, balance sheet, and cash flow statement.
 We’ve introduced these major financial reports in previous blogs, and we’ll link to those pieces throughout this article.

-Whether you’re founding a startup or jumping on board at a promising company, these reports play a vital role in your finances—and Zeni’s expert team can help you generate the 3 financial statements with greater accuracy.
+Whether you’re founding a startup or jumping on board at a promising company, these reports play a vital role in your finances—and Zeni’s expert team can help you generate the 3 financial statements more accurately.
 Here’s what you need to know.

 Each of the basic financial statements offers different information, but when considered in context, they’re valuable tools for assessing your startup’s financial health.
 Here’s a brief introduction to each type of report.

 1. Profit And Loss (P&L) Or Income Statement

 The first (and arguably most important) of the three basic types of financial statements is the profit and loss statement.
 It summarizes the revenue, cost of sales, gross margin, and operating expenses incurred in a specific period of time.
 It also provides a figure for net income.
 Accurate P&L statements are fundamental to Generally Accepted Accounting Principles (GAAP) and contain values for current assets, liabilities, and equity.

 Essentially, the profit and loss statement shows how much revenue you’ve generated over a certain timeframe and how much you spent in order to generate that revenue.
 It shows what you do and the effects of what you’ve done.
 Needless to say, the P & L statement is a crucial report for businesses of all sizes, and it’s often the first statement that investors and creditors consider when making decisions.

 2. Balance Sheet